kaaarolin/Terraform-Azure-Portfolio/README.md

 # Terraform Azure Portfolio

-Terraform configuration for deploying my portfolio web app on Azure using Docker and nginx, with Application Insights for client-side monitoring, Azure Monitor Autoscale for automatic scaling based on CPU usage.
+Terraform configuration for deploying my portfolio web app on Azure using Docker and nginx, with Application Insights for client-side monitoring, Azure Monitor Alerts for notifications and Azure Monitor Autoscale for automatic scaling based on CPU usage.

 ## Project Setup